sblanck/smagexp/README.md

 SMAGEXP handles affymetrix .CEL files. .CEL files have to be normalized with QCnormalization tool.
 This tool normalizes data and allows the user to check quality.

 The inputs are
+* A list of .CEL files

-Several normalization methods are available :
+* The normalization methods
 	- rma normalization
 	- quantile normalization + log2
 	- background correction + log2
 	- log2 only

 The outputs are
 - Several quality figures : microarray images, boxplots and MA plots